-The impacts of climate change are becoming visible through out the world, with receding glaciers, changing weather patterns, coastlines and ecosystems.
+We are all increasingly aware that our present and future energy demands, particularly our over-reliance on fossil fuels, contribute towards global warming and can destabilise world economies.
+The impacts of climate change are becoming visible throughout the world, with receding glaciers, changing weather patterns, coastlines and ecosystems.
 The links between climate change and poverty and human health are a significant future concern.
-Gas and oil prices have recently been very unstable, and whilst world energy demand carries on increasing, it is likely that production will peak during the next decade.
-Urban populations are also continuing to grow, bringing with them waste disposal problems, traffic congestion and greater power, heating and refrigeration needs, as well as fire and explosion hazards.
+Gas and oil prices have recently been very unstable, whilst world energy demand carries on rising.
+Developing renewable sources of energy is therefore becoming increasingly important.
+Urban populations are also continuing to grow, bringing with them waste disposal problems, traffic congestion, air pollution and greater power, heating and refrigeration needs.

 As a response to this we are now seeing changing energy policies worldwide, geared towards encouraging energy autonomy by developing renewable energies and recycling initiatives as well as implementing low carbon technologies.
 The UK Climate Change Bill will be a driver for change.
-At the same time pollution control guidelines and emission regulations have tightened both within the EU and world wide.
-There will be an increasing demand for graduates with an understanding both of the environmental impacts of energy technology choices as well as the technical expertise to further develop them.
+At the same time pollution control guidelines and emission regulations have tightened both within the EU and world-wide.
+There will be an increasing demand for graduates with an understanding of the environmental impacts on energy technology choices as well as the technical expertise to further develop them.

 This course is taught in the School of Process, Environmental and Materials Engineering, which ranks highly in the league tables.

 Got a question about this course?
 Get it answered at our online information session.
 Register here.

 Accreditation: The course is accredited by the Energy Institute (EI) under licence from the UK regulator, the Engineering Council, and it satisfies the requirements of further learning for Chartered Engineer (CEng) status.

 The tables below show the modules that you will study if you commence your studies in September 2013.
 This information is taken from the University Programme Catalogue, which is a tool designed for current students to select modules.